Dry January: 7 Tips For Reaching And Maintaining Sobriety

 • listening to calming music

-At the end of Dry January, you may be tempted to binge drink because you’ve been cut off from alcohol for so long.
+At the end of Dry January, you may be tempted to engage in binge drinking because you’ve been cut off from alcohol for so long.

-This might not be a healthy transition and can cause physical and mental health issues.
-Instead of reaching the finish line and bingeing, have a plan for what to do when January ends.
+This unhealthy transition can cause physical and mental health distress.
+Instead of reaching the finish line and engaging in heavy drinking to celebrate, have a plan for what to do when January ends.

 What Happens If You Can’t Stay Sober For A Full Month?